tootedom/yankeedo/README.md

 Contains a couple of helpers that can:

-- Read the contents of a file
+- Read the contents of a file, using that as the message content
-- Round Robin read the contents of a set of files in a directory
+- Round Robin read the contents of a set of files in a directory, using those as message content

 Within the distribution an example exists that reads a file (ProduceAndConsumeToQueueFromFileExample) from the *<DISTRO_DIR>/data-files* directory: